robstwd/git_status/README.md

 * 10 		 => every 10 seconds
 * ruby   => runs the ruby executable
 * followed by the script path & name
-* follwed by the path to the project with the git repository
+* followed by the path to the project with the git repository

 In my case it looks like this: